progressions/todo/README.md

 ## Authentication

-The command-line tool will ask for username and password, then it will store the username and your authentication token.
+The command-line tool will ask for username and password, then it will store the username and your authentication token (but not the password).
 When the token expires, you will be prompted to log in again.

 ## Usage